Alma Moreno: Political career

-Moreno ran for Mayor of Parañaque in 2004 but lost.
+Moreno became the First Lady of Parañaque when her husband, Joey Marquez, served as Mayor of Parañaque from 1995 to 2004.
+Moreno then ran for Mayor of Parañaque in 2004 but lost.
 In 2007, she was elected as Councilor of the city, and was re-elected in 2010.
 On September 24, 2008, the Parañaque prosecutor's office found probable cause for violation of Batas Pambansa 22 (also known as the Anti-Bouncing Check Law) against Moreno.
 The complaint Maya Media Arts Yielding Ads (Maya) Inc. accused Moreno of issuing P 390,000 rubber or bouncing checks for campaign materials.
 Moreno denied the charges and her bail bond was set at P30,000.

-In 2012, Moreno became the first female National President of the Philippine Councilors League (PCL), where she previously served as National Secretary-General and National Executive Vice-President.
+In 2012, Moreno became the first female National President of the Philippine Councilors League (PCL), where she previously served as National Secretary-General and National Executive Vice-president.
 In May 2012, she declared her intention to run for Senator in the 2013 elections under Lakas–CMD party.
 A few months later in September however, she announced that she had dropped her bid due to a lingering illness.
 She moved to the Liberal Party with her former husband Joey, and she ran again for Councilor in 2013.
-In 2014, she joined United Nationalist Alliance of Vice-President Jejomar Binay, and in 2015, Moreno confirmed that she will run for Senator under UNA.
+In 2014, she joined United Nationalist Alliance of Vice-president Jejomar Binay, and in 2015, Moreno confirmed that she will run for Senator under UNA.
 She filed her COC on October 14, 2015.
 She lost in the election placing 24th away from the Top 12 Circle.

-On November 14, 2015, on ABS-CBN News Channel's Headstart, which hosted by news anchor Karen Davila, Davila asked Moreno with some questions regarding certain issues in the country including the Reproductive Health Law.
+On November 14, 2015, on ABS-CBN News Channel's Headstart, which hosted by news anchor Karen Davila, Davila asked Moreno some questions regarding certain issues in the country including the Reproductive Health Law.
 The interview was widely shared after Moreno failed to coherently answer most of Davila's questions.

 Personal life

 Moreno had a relationship with Rudy Fernandez, they have one son Mark Anthony Fernandez.
 She also had a relationship with the "King of Comedy", Dolphy Quizon, which produced one son, Vandolph.
 Moreno married actor-politician Joey Marquez.
-They produced three children: Yeoj, Wynwyn and Vitto.
+They produced four children: Em-em, Yeoj, Wynwyn and Vitto.
 The marriage was annulled in 2004.
 In 2001, she was diagnosed with multiple sclerosis.

 She married Sultan Fahad "Pre" Salic, mayor of Marawi City, in 2009, in a traditional Muslim nikah.
 They have one daughter Alfa Salic.
 They divorced in 2014.